 Ability-driven, or Exalted weapons can now be separately modded in Arsenal.
 The customisation refers to both functional and appearance changes.
 Exalted weapons will be automatically added to players Arsenal if they have Excalibur/Prime, Ivara, Mesa, Titania, Valkyr/Prime or Wukong warframes.

 Digital Extremes have also remained vigilant when it comes to bugs and other smaller issues that demanded attention in Warframe.
-They have added new functionalities to PC controllers, polished the gameplay further and fixed enough issues to fill three massive walls of text on their forums.
+They have added new functionalities to PC controllers, polished the gameplay further and fixed enough issues to fill on their forums.